 In the process of pulling my ideas together for an upcoming webinar series called "Power Literacy : Becoming Your Own Authority," I remembered something that I first wondered about years ago: "How can I help make Feldenkrais more of a threat?"
 Now, before you run off telling people how crazy I am (and yes, I am crazy, but time to talk about that later) what I mean is, what would it take to make Feldenkrais something like Uber or Amazon or even certain religious groups, something that is growing so fast and changing the culture so quickly that people see the need to mobilize and fight against it (even while others, of course, support the services)?

-Obviously, to be considered a threat Feldenkrais needs to get better known and it needs to start growing exponentially.
+To be considered a threat Feldenkrais needs to get better known and it needs to start growing exponentially.
 Then what?
 To be brutally honest, the work will need to start threatening the livelihoods of people.
 If thousands of people began cancelling their TMJ surgery or back pain surgery to do Feldenkrais, thereby costing medical practitioners millions of dollars - believe me - the attack dogs would come out in full force.
 And that is what we need; controversy, discussion and greater and greater cultural relevance for Feldenkrais ideas.
-Who gives a damn if they mention "Feldenkrais" in a national spelling bee (as they recently did).
-I do not.
-And neither does anyone else who can think critically.
-That moment was here and know it is gone.
-It represents very little
+It is great when books get written that mention "Feldenkrais" and when it gets mentioned in a national spelling bee (as it recently was).
+But we need more.
+Do you agree?

 There is another idea that I am playing with, which is using Feldenkrais ideas to create new life scripts for people.
 The current ecological crises as well as the massive technology-driven changes in jobs (i.e. job loses and entire industries taken over by software) are slowly making many current life scripts irrelevant.
 It is a bit scary but it is a huge opportunity and need.
+What will happen when people spend their lives developing there awareness and ability to act and less on making money?
 More on that in a future post.

 A Certified Person Is Not An Authority